About

 Research Interests

-Broadly, I'm interested in low-resource settings and domain generalization for multilingual and dialectical NLP, machine translation, and ASR, as well as linguistic interpretability of large multilingual speech and text foundation models.
+I'm interested in low-resource settings and domain generalization for multilingual and dialectical NLU, machine translation, ASR, and LID, as well as linguistic interpretability of multilingual speech and text language models.
 Here are some of the kinds of problems that interest me.

 Cross-lingual transfer: Many dialects and languages of the world exist across a continuum, with varying degrees of resourcedness at various points.
 Can we model this continuum in a manner that can help NLP tools "fill in the gaps"?
 How can we most effectively use its properties to leverage good datasets and models at certain points on this continuum for others?